Flowduino/EventDrivenSwift/README.md

         }
     }
 ```
-Now, every time a `TemperatureEvent` is processed by the `EventReceiver`, it will also notify any direct *Observers* as well.
+Now, every time a `TemperatureEvent` is processed by the `EventThread`, it will also notify any direct *Observers* as well.

 It should be noted that this functionality serves as a *complement* to *Event-Driven* behaviour, as there is no "one size fits all" solution to every requirement in software.
 It is often neccessary to combine methodologies to achieve the best results.